Clear Skin with Chemical Peels from Neutral Bay’s Experts

 - Deep – penetrates to the reticular dermis with the epidermis and dermal papillae being completely ablated.
 Dermal retraction occurs, which produces a tightening effect and a remodeling of collagen and elastin fibres – more alignment in the arrangement of tensile fibres.
 Regrowth of the epidermis occurs from the basal keratinocytes lining the shafts of hair follicles.

-Five Things We Consider Before using Skin Peels
+Five Things LAB Skin Clinic Considers Before using Skin Peels

 Your skin may need to undergo up to two weeks’ skin preparation before receiving a chemical peel…